1. Home

 If you need to adjust your default resume margin settings from inches to centimeters, use these equivalents: 2.54 cm. = 1 in. and 1.27 cm. = .5 in.

-The one-inch rule of thumb for resume margins on all sides is just that — a recommended guideline.
-Limited leeway is allowed for narrower margins in certain circumstances.
-That means everything else about your resume content and formatting must be up to snuff.
-Only then — after rigorous editing and/or tweaks to fonts and line spacing — if it doesn’t quite fit on one page but comes pretty close, it’s probably fine to shrink one or more of the margin spaces.
+The one-inch rule of thumb for resume margins on all sides is just that: a recommended guideline.
+In certain circumstances, there may be limited leeway.
+If your resume’s content and formatting are up to snuff, but after rigorous editing and tweaks to fonts and line spacing it doesn’t quite fit on one page, it’s probably fine to shrink one or more of the margin spaces.

 Fine-tune your margin settings incrementally, one at a time.
 Start with the top margin where your resume header appears.
 (All of your margin settings don’t need to match, as long as they are reasonably balanced.)
-You might find .8 in. is enough to make a difference.
-If not, try .75 in. or .6 in.
-But .5 in. is absolutely the smallest you can go, and preferably only at the top.
+You might find that 0.8 inches are enough to make a difference.
+If not, try 0.75 in. or 0.6 in.
+But 0.5 inches is the smallest you can go—and preferably only at the top.
 This half-inch limit is a hard-and-fast rule.

 How to reset margins for resume